 Well, there are numerous reasons why hackers hack a website or an app or even servers.
 And this is nothing new.
 In the early days of the internet, hackers hacked websites or took down services just to show they could break a system.
 So, you could say it was more about their ego or showing off or sometimes just to make a point that something can be broken.
 These days, it's way more complicated and so are the intentions behind such activities.

-So, Why Do Hackers Hack
+Why Do Hackers Hack?

 I am sure you guessed this.
 One of the most common reasons for hackers to hack is to steal or leak information.
 This could be data and information about your customers, your internal employees or even private data specific to your business.
 These are cases where hackers typically go after big targets in order to get the most attention.

 Some of the biggest examples are the Ashley Madison hack or the Starbucks app hack.
 In the Ashley Madison hack, hackers were able to break into the customer database and get access to all the information including many private pictures of popular celebrities.
-This incident was a big shakeup in the Internet world which also affected private lives of many people.
+This incident was a big shakeup in the Internet world which also affected the private lives of many people.

-A lot of times, hackers also steal information in order to assume your personal identity and then use it for something else like transferring money, taking a loan, etc. Such incidents have increased after Internet banking and mobile banking have started to become more popular.
+A lot of times, hackers hack information in order to assume your personal identity and then use it for something else like transferring money, taking a loan, etc. Such incidents have increased after Internet banking and mobile banking have started to become more popular.
 With the growth of smartphones and mobile devices, the potential for monetary gain through hacking has also increased.

 Many big businesses have fallen prey to this - Sony, Target, Yahoo, Equifax, eBay, HomeDepot, Adobe, to just name a few.
 Even though there has been a lot of media attention about all the above companies being hacked, most businesses still believe this won't happen to them.
 By not being proactive about security, you are only putting your data at risk.